 We strongly encourage students to stay with a Francophone family.
 This direct contact maximizes the French learning process and exposure to Quebec culture.

 Students also have the option of reserving a room in a residence on campus, however the number of places is limited.

 All meals are included during the 5-week program.
 A student staying with a host family shares on average 14 meals per week with the family.
-For the other meals, the École de langue gives students a meal card that includes 5 lunches and 2 dinners per week at the UQAC cafeteria.
+For the other meals, the École de langue française gives students a meal card that includes 31 meals (24 lunches and 7 dinners).
+These meals will be served at the UQAC cafeteria.

 At the start of the program, students sign a moral contract committing them to speak only French during the program.